Chapter Seven: The Ravellers

 “You and your facts,” muttered Morrow irritably.

 With a huge roar, a green, scaly dragon trampled over the wreckage on the underside of the star.
-It reared back and breathed a long stream of flames, singeing the rope net and setting a wooden crate on fire.
+It reared back and breathed a long stream of flames, scorching a coil of rope and setting a wooden crate on fire.

 “Is that you, Morrow?”
 I said, impressed.